Lestat86/react-simple-scheduler/README.md

   More on this in the "locale" section;
 - `hideAppointments`: Optional prop, boolean.
 If provided it will hide appointments details, i.e. for a scheduler that has manager / normal user role distinctions.
+- `vertical`: Optional prop, boolean.
+If provided, the scheduler will be in "vertical mode" - i.e. days names and numbers on the left, hour slots vertically placed right after them.
+Works only in 'week mode'.

 ## Scheduler config